 The American National Riding Commission, ANRC was established in 1977 as a competition based on the American Forward Riding System, consisting of four phases: Written Test (on horse care and management), Program Ride (a flat phase including the USEF Equitation test), Derby and Medal.

 “Our Equine Studies students make us proud because of their continued academic achievements in their classes,” stated Timothy Cleary, Associate Professor of Equine Studies at Centenary University and Chair of the Equine Studies Department.
 “The great success of the students as members of all of our Equine Teams is extremely exciting and a true testament to the level of commitment and the power of our teamwork.”
 The results of these national competitions are posted on the Athletics page of the Centenary University website.

 ABOUT CENTENARY COLLEGE EQUINE STUDIES PROGRAM

 Since 1984, Centenary has awarded Associate of Science and Bachelor of Science degrees in Equine Studies.
 It is the only four-year institution in New Jersey that grants such degrees, allowing students with a love of horses to transform their interests and talents into solid career opportunities.

 Today, the College’s Equine Studies graduates are highly sought after as industry professionals, including competitive riding coaches, trainers, instructors, breeders, therapeutic riding and dressage specialists, barn managers, veterinarians and communications specialists.

-Centenary College’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
-The Centenary College School of Professional Studies offers degree programs in the following locations: Parsippany, Edison, and at corporate sites throughout New Jersey.
+Centenary University’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
+The Centenary University School of Professional Studies offers degree programs in the following locations: Parsippany, Edison, and at corporate sites throughout New Jersey.
 The School of International Programs recruits international students for study at Centenary and Centenary students for study abroad opportunities.